 First found in Cornwall where they held a family seat from early times.
 The family name Nantz first appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-More information is included under the topic Early Nantz Notables in all our PDF Extended History products.
+Another 79 words(6 lines of text) are included under the topic Early Nantz Notables in all our PDF Extended History products.

 Amongst the settlers in North America with this distinguished name Nantz were Alice Nance and her husband settled in Virginia in 1639; Nancy Nance arrived in Philadelphia in 1820.

 The Nantz Family Crest was acquired from the Houseofnames.com archives.
 The Nantz Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.